sgsokol/influx/doc/manual.rst

 param
-  is the vector of the estimated parameters composed of free fluxes, scaling parameters (if any) and metabolite concentrations (if any) jx_f is a list calculated quantities.
+  is the vector of the estimated parameters composed of free fluxes, scaling parameters (if any) and metabolite concentrations (if any) jx_f is a environment regrouping calculated quantities.
 Here are some of its fields:

   fallnx
     a vector of all net and exchange fluxes (here, exchange fluxes are mapped on [0; 1[ interval)